Toyota Camry: Etymology

+History

 Between 1979 and 1982, the Camry nameplate was delegated to a four-door sedan model in Japan, known as the Celica Camry.
 When Camry became an independent model line in 1982 with the V10 series, Toyota made it available as a five-door liftback in addition to the sedan.
-The subsequent Camry V20 series, debuted in 1986 with a station wagon substituting the liftback body variant and Japan-only hardtop sedans making their debut.
+The subsequent Camry V20 series, debuted in 1986 with a station wagon substituting for the liftback body variant and Japan-only hardtop sedans making their debut.
 The company replaced the V20 in 1990 with the V30 sedan and hardtop, but this model series was exclusive to Japan.
 Automotive tax regulations in that country dictated the retention of a narrower body as used in previous Camry generations.
 However, overseas demand for a larger Camry resulted in the development of a wide-body XV10 sedan and station wagon that arrived in 1991.
 Japan also received the wider XV10 as the Toyota Scepter (トヨタ・セプター).
 The company then issued an XV10-bodied coupé in 1993 that was spun off in 1998 as an independent model line, titled Camry Solara.

 When the Japanese market received a new narrow-body V40 series in 1994 to replace V30, the wide-body XV10 continued unchanged.
 Its replacement, the XV20, arrived in 1996—named Camry Gracia in Japan.
 It was not until the narrow V40 ended manufacture in 1998 that the Camry in Japan was to again mirror the cars sold internationally.
 Japanese sedans dropped the Gracia suffix in 1999, although it was retained by the wagon until its 2001 demise.
 From 1998, the Vista ended its Camry alignment, and instead branched into an independent model line with the V50 series for an extra generation before the nameplate was withdrawn in 2003.